SamaelGray/ParamountCombatArmaments/README.md

 # PowerCreepArmory
 Power Creep Armory mod for Rimworld

-This mod adds several new guns, apparel and buildings designed to take advantage of CE mechanics while filling in niches in the vanilla lineup in a way that the included items are both balanced and fairly stronger than the other modded options in the workshop.
+This mod adds several new guns, apparel and buildings designed to take advantage of CE and vanilla mechanics while filling in niches in the vanilla lineup in a way that the included items are both balanced and reasonably stronger than the other modded options in the workshop.

 Compatible with both the vanilla combat system and CE.